-A. The School of Engineering's school code for the FAFSA is 002796.
-For the New York State Tuition Assistance Program (TAP) it is 0610 for undergraduates. back to top
+A. The NYU school code for the CSS Financial Aid PROFILE is 2785.
+The NYU school code for the Free Application for Federal Student Aid (FAFSA) is 002785.
+The NYU school code for the New York State Tuition Assistance Program (TAP) is 0555. back to top

 A. Yes.
 Many families mistakenly think they do not qualify for aid and prevent themselves from receiving financial aid by failing to apply for it.
-In addition, there are a few sources of aid such as unsubsidized Direct and PLUS loans that are available regardless of need.
-The FAFSA on the Web is free.
-There is no good excuse for not applying. back to top
+In addition, there are sources of aid such as unsubsidized Direct and PLUS loans that are available regardless of need.
+While there is a cost to complete the CSS Financial Aid PROFILE, the FAFSA is free. back to top

 A. Yes.
 If your financial circumstances change, you may get more or less aid.
 After your first year, you will be able to fill out a "Renewal Application" on the web, which contains preprinted information from the previous year's FAFSA.
 Note that your eligibility for financial aid may change significantly, especially if you have a different number of family members in college.
 Renewal of your financial aid package also depends on your making satisfactory academic progress (SAP) toward a degree, such as earning a minimum number of credits and achieving a minimum GPA.
 Learn more about SAP requirements. back to top

 A. Submit a FAFSA.
 To indicate interest in student employment, student loans, and parent loans, you should check the appropriate boxes.
 Checking these boxes does not commit you to accepting these types of aid.
 You will have the opportunity to accept or decline each part of your aid package later.
 Leaving these boxes unchecked will not increase the amount of grants you receive. back to top